Irish-Spatial-Data-Exchange/isdi-metadata/guides/DATASET_CITATION.md

 The `CI_Citation` block is used to carry all citation details for an ISO19115 metadata record.

 `MD_Identifier` blocks are used to associate both the full and short doi with a dataset.
-The `gmd:authority` is used to distinguish between the full and short doi, but not to distinguish the suthority through whom the doi was issued which is against the principles of the doi system.
+The `gmd:authority` is used to distinguish between the full and short doi, but not to distinguish the authority through whom the doi was issued which is against the principles of the doi system.

 The `otherCitationDetails` element is used to carry the suggested citation text.
 More detail on the authors and their affiliations and the dataset publisher can be provided in the powerful `CI_ResponsibleParty` block, connected via a `citedResponsibleParty` element.